guettli/server-responsibilities/README.md

 # server-responsibilities

 You want to host your application on servers provided by someone.
-Then check this list.
+Then this checklist might help.
 Who is responsible for what?

 Feedback is welcome